Features overview | AdGuard VPN Knowledge Base

 Stats

-The Stats screen provides detailed information about traffic consumed by location and app, most used locations and apps.
-View data for the day, month, or the entire time AdGuard VPN for Mac has been in use.
+The Statistics screen shows detailed information about your data usage, categorized by both location and app.
+It highlights your most frequently used locations and applications.
+You can access statistics for different time periods: daily, monthly, or for the entire time you have been using AdGuard VPN for Windows.

-Importantly, all data is stored locally on your device, so no one but you has access to it.
-The Statistics feature is available to users with an AdGuard VPN subscription.
+Crucially, all this information is stored exclusively on your device, ensuring that only you can view it.
+Access to the statistics feature is available only to AdGuard VPN subscribers.

-The fourth tab is the Support screen.
-Find answers to any questions in the FAQ or in the Knowledge base sections, report a bug if you encounter one, or discuss AdGuard on any of the platforms.
-And feel free to leave feedback about our product, we’d appreciate it.

 Settings